israelcruzz/israelcruzz/README.md

 <p>Hello, my name is Israel and welcome to my github!

-I am an enthusiast and student of various technologies, I am currently studying to be a fullstack developer.</p>
+I am an enthusiast and student of various technologies, I am currently studying to be a fullstack developer. :)</p>

 ## My Skills